Home

 Bearded Dragons are definitely one of the best pet lizards you can own.
 They are relatively easy to care for, and can have a really nice disposition.

-Roughly 90% of them come pre-tamed and seem to have no trouble with handling and light playing.
-That doesn't mean there aren't a few rough ones in the bunch, but generally all lizards react well to them being handled gently with respect.
+Roughly 90% of them seem to come pre-tamed and seem to have no trouble with handling and light playing.
+That doesn't mean there aren't a few rough ones in the bunch, but generally all Bearded Dragons react well to them being handled gently with respect.
 They probably rank second or at least third for best pet lizard for a beginner.

 Before you purchase a lizard make sure there is a vet in your area that has experience with reptiles.
 These bearded dragon facts will help you, but a qualified veterinarian will make sure you succeed in giving proper bearded dragon care.